Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 8600 GS (OEM) will be a lot (about 140%) better at anisotropic filtering than the GeForce 8500 GT. (explain)
+Texel RateThe GeForce 8600 GS (OEM) will be much (approximately 140%) faster with regards to AF than the GeForce 8500 GT. (explain)

-Pixel RateThe GeForce 8600 GS (OEM) is much (about 140%) better at full screen anti-aliasing than the GeForce 8500 GT, and will be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 8600 GS (OEM) is a lot (about 140%) more effective at FSAA than the GeForce 8500 GT, and able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison